Professors J. Bailey, P.M. Swiercz (Chair), D. Hawkins, L. Yu, D.C. Kayes

 Negotiation concepts, strategies, and tactics as applied to managerial situations.
 The nature of interdependencies; competitive and collaborative negotiations; negotiations involving third-party dynamics, such as mediation and arbitration.
 Employee relations, including employee rights; the impact of unions and collective bargaining on management practices.

 MGT 3203.
-Applied Human Resource Management.
+Advanced Human Resource Management.
 3 Credits.

 The labor force and labor markets.
 The legal environment of human resource management.
 Human resource planning; employee recruiting, selection, training, development, compensation, motivation, discipline, health and safety.
 Prerequisite: BADM 3101.